Overview – Kuti WR

 Kuti works with Lilongwe Wildlife Centre, and is a release site for Lilongwe’s rehabilitated animals.
 Large mammal species you are likely to see include giraffe, Burchell's zebra, greater kudu, nyala, reedbuck, impala, oribi, duiker and grysbok.
 Of particular interest is the sable antelope.
 This usually rare and shy animal is breeding successfully in the reserve, and there are now over 100 of them in different herds.

-This former cattle ranch is in the process of being rehabilitated so it can return to its natural glory.
+This former cattle ranch has been restored to its natural glory.
 Although small in size, the area covers grassland, woodland, wetland and savannah, providing habitats for a range of animals.
-The focal point of the reserve is a large lake.
+The focal point of the reserve is a large lake with water lilies and papyrus, teeming with birds.

 Weather & Climate